Saturday, 3 May 2025

 CC 4.0 Attribution License

 The foregoing analysis is just an example of the methods that can be used.
-Using all the early tools available enabled me to find dozens of Saum/Henderson matches for various of my family members and to add all these “new” family members to my own tree so that I could determine potential relationships.
+Using a variety of tools enabled me to find dozens of Saum/Henderson matches for various of my family members and to add all these “new” family members to my own tree so that I could determine potential relationships.
 Consistently, the Shared cM tool indicated that these matches could arise if any of the three Saum brothers was indeed Charles Edwards’ UF.

-Over the years the various DNA testing sites have added interesting new tools to their sites.
-A couple of the more useful ones have been those added by My Heritage and Ancestry DNA, both of which involve programs they have developed for suggesting how a tester and a match might share ancestors.
+My Heritage and Ancestry DNA both added tools for suggesting how a tester and a match might share ancestors.
 For this to work, the tester must have a genealogy family tree associated with their DNA results.
 Adding a hypothetical UF where you think he might belong in your tree is a necessity.
 For my trees, I had added Charles Frederick Saum as the hypothetical father for Charles Edwards.
-(Other family members have suggested a different Saum brother to try out with their results.)

 Having uploaded my mother Elinor’s family tree along with her raw DNA data from FamilytreeDNA to My Heritage enabled me to view their tools called “Theory of Family Relativity” and “Smart Matches”.
 One of her Saum/Henderson matches found this way on My Heritage was L.P., a descendant of Charles Frederick Saum.
 L.P. would be either a half 2nd Cousin once removed or a Third Cousin of Elinor’s depending on which of the brothers is the UF of Charles Edwards.
 (It might not immediately be obvious, but a half 2nd cousin and a 3rd cousin are equivalent.)
 Once again, the Shared cM Tool indicates these are quite probable relationships for this amount of shared DNA (40.6cM).
 (There are many other DNA matches on My Heritage for Elinor to members of the extended Saum/Henderson family, most often through the two older brothers.)

-Turning now to the tools at Ancestry, their “ThruLines” tool is one of the most useful in that it sets out possible trees showing exactly how all the DNA tested cousins fit into the extended family tree descending from an ancestor.
-Ancestry does not allow uploads of raw data from other sites so I have been unable to have Elinor’s DNA on that site to take advantage of the ThruLines tool.
+Turning now to the tools at Ancestry, their “ThruLines” tool is one of the most useful in that it sets out possible trees showing exactly how all the DNA tested cousins relate to a shared ancestor.

 · Of the 8 great grandparents of L.M., hypothetical Charles Frederick Saum has the most DNA matches for L.M. (excluding descendants of Charles Edwards himself) – 87 compared to just 3 for Barbara Hoover who we know to have been Charles Edwards’ mother!